theOrthodox/ctf-writeups/TryHackMe/Hammer/writeup.md

 ### Privelege Escalation
 In the given dashboard we can enter linux commands, so as to check which are the commands we can run or not, we can brute force it.
-So the list of all the linux commands available are : [linux commands](/linux commands)
+So the list of all the linux commands available are : [linux commands](linux-fundametals /linux commands)

+git submodule add https://github.com/user/source-repo.git external/source-repo
 ```

 <!DOCTYPE html>